FilopoulosD/CarpoolServer/README.md

 #Carpool

-*work in progress!*
+This is the Node.js server files with the database code.

-A hybrid car pool app i'm creating for my thesis, using Node.js, MySQL, Handlebars and Apache Cordova for the mobile integration.
+To run it you'll need a MySQL database and the following files:

-*important files*
+important files

 .env file with the following format:

 API_KEY = {your Google Maps API key}